 American Crows are highly social birds, more often seen in groups than alone.
 In addition to roosting and foraging in numbers, crows often stay together in year-round family groups that consist of the breeding pair and offspring from the past two years.
 The whole family cooperates to raise young.
 Winter roosts of American Crows sometimes number in the hundreds of thousands.
 Often admired for their intelligence, American Crows can work together, devise solutions to problems, and recognize unusual sources of food.
 Some people regard this resourcefulness and sociality as an annoyance when it leads to large flocks around dumpsters, landfills, and roosting sites; others are fascinated by it.
 American Crows work together to harass or drive off predators, a behavior known as mobbing.

-Populations slightly but significantly increasing over last half of twentieth century.
-The American Crow is extremely susceptible to West Nile virus, a disease introduced into North America in 1999.
+American Crows are numerous and their populations slightly increased from 1966-2010, according to the North American Breeding Bird Survey, although West Nile Virus has been responsible for a recent decline.
+Partners in Flight estimates the global breeding population at 27 million, with 88 percent spending part of the year in the U.S. and 37 percent in Canada.
+They rate a 6 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
+The American Crow is extremely susceptible to West Nile virus, which was introduced into North America in 1999.
 Virtually all crows that contract West Nile die within one week, and few seem able to survive.
 No other North American bird has died at the same rate from the disease, and the loss of crows in some areas has been severe.

 - Verbeek, N. A. and C. Caffrey.
 2002.
 American Crow (Corvus brachyrhynchos).
 In The Birds of North America, No. 647 (A. Poole, Ed.).
 The Birds of North American Online, Ithaca, New York.